-This 10 minute procedure has little to no down time and no incisions.
+This 10 minute procedure has little to no downtime and no incisions.
 Currently, Middlesex Health is the only health system in the region with doctors trained to administer this treatment.
-Contact us below for more information.

 What are some of the other treatment options for stress urinary incontinence?

 There are many treatment options that can improve your stress urinary incontinence symptoms.
 These may include, but are not limited to:

 - strategies to manage how much fluid you drink and when you drink it

 - more frequent trips to the toilet to prevent incontinence episodes